akash1302/GitOps/README.md

 ### 1. The Core Rule: Separate Repositories
 The most important concept is keeping your code and your deployment instructions in separate places:
 *   **Application Repo (The "What"):** Contains the source code (e.g., Node.js or Python), the Dockerfile, and unit tests.
-This is owned by developers.
+This is owned by developers.Example Application Repositories:
+*   order-service-repo
+*   payment-service-repo
+*   user-service-repo

 *   **GitOps Repo (The "How" and "Where"):** Contains deployment configurations like Helm values and Argo CD manifests.
-This is owned by the platform team and is the heart of the system.
+This is owned by the platform team and is the heart of the system.Example GitOps Repositorie:

+*   platform-config-repo

 ### 2. The Step-by-Step Flow
 When a developer wants to update a service, the following happens: